iancleary/infra/README.md

 Modeling of of <https://github.com/selfhostedshow/infra>, I use an config file for token and default password for Linode.
 I've extended this concept for Vercel as well.
 These tokens are used with Terraform.

+> I'm in the processing of migrating to (learning) terraform cloud.
+In that environment I'm using environment variables (sensitive) rather than plaintext tokens on my machines.

 ### Linode
 ```yaml
 ---